Causes of Blood in Dog Stool

 Derives from esophagus, stomach, or upper small intestine

-This is a serious disease often found in puppies.
-Black-and-tan breeds, such as rottweilers, German shepherds, and Dobermans, are more prone to parvo.
-Typically, a puppy with parvo will exhibit vomiting, diarrhea, lethargy, loss of appetite, and blood in stools.
+This is a serious virus often found in puppies.
+Black-and-tan breeds, such as rottweilers, German shepherds, and Dobermans are more prone to parvo.
+Typically, dog parvo symptoms include vomiting, diarrhea, lethargy, loss of appetite, and blood in stools.
 Because this disease can be deadly, puppies suspected of having parvo should be seen by a vet promptly.

 Parasites are one of the most frequent causes of blood in the stool.
 The most common parasites that cause blood in the stool are hookworms, whipworms, and roundworms.
+Aside from blood appearing in your pet's feces, there are other clear signs and symptoms that indicate that your dog has worms.
 Protozoans such as coccidia may also cause bloody stools.
 A veterinarian can identify the offending parasites and prescribe specific dewormers to help get rid of these annoying beings.

 Overeating or dietary indiscretion may irritate a dog's colon, causing diarrhea and bloody stools, which can also have mucus.

 Changes in the dog's diet can have similar effects.
 If you are switching your dog's food, do so gradually over the course of several days.
 If a diet change is done too suddenly, vomiting and diarrhea may take place.
 Even giving your dog a new treat or feeding him people food may cause an inflamed colon.

 Other dietary causes of blood in the stool include eating spoiled foods and food intolerances or allergies.

 Mild cases of stomach upset can be treated with these simple upset stomach remedies.

 Hemorrhagic gastroenteritis involves copious blood in stools along with vomiting and diarrhea.
 Often the cause cannot be found, but your dog may need intravenous fluids and proper medications to let this condition subside.